onisstudio/personal-journal-ms3/README.md

 The app was tested on all major browsers with no known issues.

+When testing on the official validator services I had some errors with duplicate ids for some elements, errors that were corrected.

 Tested HTML, CSS and JS on the official validator services.
 No major issues found.

 ## Deployment

 The site is hosted on GitHub, deployed from the master branch.
 The deployed site will update automatically upon new commits to the master branch.

-The project is also hosted on Heroku.
+The project is also hosted on Heroku [here](https://personaljournal.herokuapp.com/).
+To deploy the app to Heroku, you typically use the git push command to push the code from your local repository's master branch to your heroku remote, like so: $ git push heroku master.

 To run locally, you can clone this repository directly into the editor of your choice by pasting git clone <https://github.com/onisstudio/personal-journal-ms3.git> into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.